mobizt/ESP_SSLClient/README.md

   */
   ssl_client.setDebugLevel(1);

-  // Set the receive and transmit buffers size in bytes for memory allocation (512 to 16384).
+  // Set the receive and transmit buffers size in bytes for dynamic memory allocation at runtime (512 to 16384).
   // For server that does not support SSL fragment size negotiation, leave this setting the default value
   // by not set any buffer size or set the rx buffer size to maximum SSL record size (16384) and 512 for tx buffer size.
-  ssl_client.setBufferSizes(1024 /* rx */, 512 /* tx */);
+  // If STATIC_IN_BUFFER_SIZE or STATIC_OUT_BUFFER_SIZE is defined, the value set by this function will be ignored. ssl_client.setBufferSizes(1024 /* rx */, 512 /* tx */);

   // Assign the basic client